 When I was in college, I majored in English.
 During the spring semester of my junior year, I enrolled in an Autobiography class.
 In the past, I wrote a lot of fiction writing, but felt scared to open up about my own life story.
-To alleviate our fears, the professor would often start class by giving us a few journal prompts.
+To alleviate our fears, the professor would often start class by giving us a few self discovery journal prompts.

 One day in particular, she told us to imagine the last time we cried.
 Instead of having the class simply write about the topic, she helped us set up the scene.
 This made things a whole lot easier.

 She’d ask us questions like, “Where were you at the time?”
 “What did you see to your left?”
 “And your right?”
 “What were you feeling?”
 “Who was with you that day?”

 The prompt helped me vividly remember the scene so that I could jot down my thoughts more openly.
 I wrote about about my friend who had recently moved away.
 We’d been friends for years during college.
 She ended up moving out of state, so the day she left was really hard.

 Ultimately, It felt very cathartic to analyze that moment in greater detail and express my feelings.

 After we finished writing, the professor told us that people feel most scared to write about their own lives.
 “There’s more at stake,” she said.
 “We worry about what other people will think and say.
 We also sometimes don’t want to even address our own thoughts and emotions.”

 Ever since then, I decided to start a daily journal.
 I’d jot down journal prompts, just like my professor had shown us in class.
 Afterwards, I would take a moment to think and answer every question.
 It helped so much because I was being open and honest with myself.

 Here are just a few reasons to start journaling, plus 30 journal prompts for self discovery! 💗